webyneter/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/production-checklist.rst

 .. code :: bash

-   DJANGO_ENV=production python manage.py collectstatic --no-input --dry-run
+   ENVIRONMENT=production python manage.py collectstatic --no-input --dry-run

 However, this check does not cover all the cases.
 Sometimes ``ManifestStaticFilesStorage`` will fail on real cases,